 Feedback to group work

-The course is primarily designed for professionals working in government agencies, regulatory agencies, and other organizations involved in the rule-making, implementations, monitoring, and enforcement of energy regulation.
+The course is primarily designed for professionals working in regulatory agencies, government agencies and other organizations involved in rule-making and enforcement, as well as in regulated undertakings.

 At the end of the course, the participants can earn a certificate depending on their level of engagement and performance throughout the course.